discordjs/guide/guide/popular-topics/errors.md

 <branch version="12.x">

-On master, WebSocket errors are handled internally, meaning your process should never crash from them.
+In version 12, WebSocket errors are handled internally, meaning your process should never crash from them.
 If you want to log these errors, should they happen, you can listen to the `shardError` event as shown below.

 ```js
 client.on('shardError', error => {